reinarpg/reinarpg-physics/README.md

 #### simulatePlayer(playerState, world)
 - playerState : instance of the PlayerState class
-- world : interface with a function `getBlock(position)` returning the prismarine-block at the given position
+- world : interface with a function `getBlock(position)` returning the reinarpg-block at the given position

 ### PlayerState